Codingmasster/C-Tutorials-/README.md

 ##### Data structures => Struct.CPP
 A data structure is a group of data elements grouped together under one name.
 These data elements, known as members, can have different types and different lengths.

+##### Stack data structure => Stack.CPP
+ Stack is a linear data structure which follows a particular order in which the operations are performed.
+The order may be LIFO(Last In First Out) or FILO(First In Last Out).